 - Get rid of clothes that don’t add value to your life.
 According to popular Japanese organizing consultant, TV host, and author Marie Kondo (also known as Konmari), if you’re having a hard time getting rid of something, ask yourself “Does this spark joy?”
 If it does, keep it.
 If not, dispose of it”.

-- Use your under-storage for seasonal clothing, Make sure it’s climate-controlled to keep your clothes well-preserved.
+- Use your under-storage for seasonal clothing, like your fall capsule wardrobe.
+Make sure it’s climate-controlled to keep your clothes well-preserved.

 See, creating an RV capsule wardrobe is easier than you think.
 By focusing on function, versatility, and quality, you will be able to pull off the only wardrobe you will ever need for your RV adventures!